 - Produced modern slavery risk assessment questionnaires for completion by our top suppliers

 - Developed a 5 year Club MSA Strategy

-Our initial focus has been on risk assessment to ensure the correct targeting of resources and actions for effective elimination of the risks of modern slavery within our supply chains.
+Our initial focus was on risk assessment to ensure the correct targeting of resources and actions for effective elimination of the risks of modern slavery within our supply chains.
 We are now turning our attention to implementing specific policies and training programmes to ensure ongoing compliance with the MSA.

 Club MSA Strategy

 We have created a 5 year action plan for Everton’s MSA Strategy.
 This involves a combination of risk assessment, policy review, due diligence, performance assessment and an overarching strategy implementation.
 These strands are implemented in our 5 year action plan in the table below: